Purfview/whisper-standalone-win/README.md

 By default it looks for models in the same folder, in path like this -> `_models\faster-whisper-medium`.
 Models are downloaded automatically or can be downloaded manually from: https://huggingface.co/guillaumekln
 In Subtitle Edit it can be selected for CTranslate2 engine, just rename it to `whisper-ctranslate2.exe`.
+By default the subtitles are created in the same folder where an executable file is located.
 "large" is mapped to `large-v2` model.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=JF5BEQE3YQGH2)